-The fair value of the property fund investments (classified as fair value through profit & loss) has been measured using Level 1 inputs i.e. unadjusted quoted prices in active markets for identical shares.
+The fair value of the property fund investments (classified as available for sale) has been measured using Level 1 inputs i.e. unadjusted quoted prices in active markets for identical shares.

 The fair value of other financial assets and liabilities disclosed above are measured using Level 2 inputs i.e. inputs other than quoted prices that are observable for the financial asset or liability.